 - Persona (which part of us is performing – our humorous self, our self-deprecating self…)

-Studying and integrating all of this will take time, but even if we spend no more than a few minutes on each, we will be in a better position than having never thought about it all.
+Studying and integrating all of this will take time, but even if we spend no more than a few minutes on each, we will be in a better position than having never thought about it at all.
 That few minutes could make all the difference between performing with confidence and feeling like a fish out of water.

 1 Al Schneider, The Theory and Practice of Magic Deception (World Magic Center, 2011), pp. 201–202.